In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

-His season was then put on hold after a high-speed tyre failure during the 2004 United States Grand Prix, before he recovered to claim second in the inaugural Chinese Grand Prix.
+His season was then put on hold after a high-speed tyre failure during the 2004 United States Grand Prix.
+Ralf would return to claim second in the inaugural Chinese Grand Prix.

 Between 2005 and 2007, Schumacher moved to Toyota with little success.
-Three third-place finishes and a Pole Position in wet conditions for the 2005 Japanese Grand Prix were the only bright spots during a forgettable period.
+Three third-podiums and a Pole Position for the 2005 Japanese Grand Prix were the only bright spots during a forgettable period.

 At the end of 2007, Ralf Schumacher quit Formula One to join Mercedes in DTM and eventually retired from racing in 2012.

 His son, David Schumacher, was runner-up in the 2017 WSK karting series and spent the majority of 2018 in the ADAC Formula 4 Championship.

 Pedro de la Rosa: 1997 Formula Nippon Drivers’ Champion

 Like Ralf Schumacher before him, Pedro de la Rosa also possessed a strong reputation in the junior formulas.

 De la Rosa won the Spanish Formula Fiat series in 1989 and Spanish Formula Ford the following year.
 The Spaniard added to this with success in the British and International Formula Renault Championships in 1992.